goshlanguage/do-bernetes/README.md

 Deploy a Kubernetes cluster to Digital Ocean simply enough to learn about it in the process.

+First of all, all attribution and inspiration for most of this project comes from [kubernetes-digitalocean-terraform](https://github.com/kubernetes-digitalocean-terraform/kubernetes-digitalocean-terraform).
+This project is simplified for the sake of being an approachable way to experiment with Kubernetes.

 # Quick Start

 If you are familiar with terraform and DigitalOcean, you can set the following environment variables,